This summer, sight Word Soccer has been a fun way to practice reading outdoors while being active!

 - 派对 (pàiduì)

-We pretended that each cone was a different place and my daughter contributed her own creative ideas to the activity!
-I love that my daughter is excited to share her thoughts, and she expresses it very well in Mandarin!
+We pretended that each cone was a different place and my daughter contributed her own creative ideas to the educational game!

-Sight Word Soccer was a huge hit with my toddler, and I know it will be fun at any age!
-Great exercise for your body and brain!!!
+Sight Word Soccer was a huge hit with my toddler, and I hope your family can enjoy it, regardless of age!